SharvinS/zurich_insuarance_customer_portal/README.md

 3.  **Set up environment variables:**
     *   Create a '.env' file in the backend directory.
-    *   Copy the contents of '.env.example' into '.env'.
+    *   Copy the contents of 'env.example' into '.env'.
     *   Fill in the necessary environment variables.

 4.  **Start the backend server:**